makerportal/geospatial-analyses/README.md

 This folder uses New York City-specific analyses, particularly relating to its building footprints, ground station availibility, and numerical model comparisons.

 The NYC building footprint database is available for direct download here: https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh.
 Keep in mind that the total uncompressed shapefile is ~2.25GB!
+Read the full description of building properties and how they collect building data, here: https://github.com/CityOfNewYork/nyc-geo-metadata/blob/master/Metadata/Metadata_BuildingFootprints.md

 *Another Note on building footprints* - if plotting the footprints, make sure your RAM is at least 8GB, maybe more depending on the background apps running.
 Python will pull all the 2.25GB into memory.